tinytoolkit/query/README.md

 # tinytoolkit/query

-A simple SQL query builder library for Go.
+A simple and fast SQLite query builder library for Go.

 ## Installation